open-phytoliths/FAIR-phytoliths/Meeting-notes/2021/2021-11-12-eosc-life-meeting-notes.md

 ### Action points:
-1.
+1. Continue with FAIR assessment data collection.
-2. Emma and Juanjo will meet to discuss combining their datasets
+2. Emma and Juanjo will meet to discuss combining their datasets.
 3. Prepare together the Mountains of Engagement for the ICOPS meeting (How we can engage with the ICOPS members, follow up with their expectations and see how to interact with them).
 4. On November 19th to meet and discuss with Li Ying the possibility to organize roundtable about Open Science at the 2022 Indo Pacific Prehistory Association (IPPA) and EAA conferences.

 ### Next meeting: 26th November - 3pm (Spanish time)ES